 In each of the external Territories Australian currency is used.
-In the Territory of New Guinea, however, there is also a local currency consisting of silver shillings, cupronickel sixpences and threepences, and bronze pennies.
+In the Territory of New Guinea, however, Australian coins are being replaced by a local currency consisting of silver shillings, cupro-nickel sixpences and threepences, and bronze pennies.

 THE NORTHERN TERRITORY.